Paleo Diet – Eat Like a Caveman to Lose Weight - 26 Things You Need to Know

 According to some researchers, the Paleo diet is not just another fad diet.
 It uses the eating principles that were adopted by our ancestors during the Paleolithic era to promote good health and weight loss.

 According to Dr. Loren Cordain, author of The Paleo Diet, the diet works because it is high-protein and low-glycemic, and those are the two basic characteristics needed to lose weight and keep it off.

 According to Nell Stephenson, author of Paleolista, some individuals have lost as much as 75 pounds in 6 months.

 Of course, this varies due to many factors such as gender and how much weight you need to lose.

 All-in-all, research is mixed, but it leans on the positive side.

-The old days “down on the farm” would have fish on Friday, pot roast on Sunday and rest of the week only what comes out of the garden.
-If you had chicken wings every week, pork chops, and steak…. not many chickens left for producing eggs would be one minor problem.
+The old days “down on the farm” would have fish on Friday, pot roast on Sunday and the rest of the week only what comes out of the garden.
+If you had chicken wings every week, pork chops, and steak … not many chickens left for producing eggs would be one minor problem.

 The Paleo Diet is also NOT sustainable for the planet.
 That is a whole other topic for discussion on the cattle raising gas issues, chicken antibiotics, salmon GMO disclosure and the list goes on and on.